projectbuendia/client/README.md

 ##### Set up your computer to communicate with your tablet or phone
   * You can skip this step if you're using an emulator (see below).
-  * On the device, enable Developer options by opening the Settings app, selecting **About tablet**, and tapping the Build number 7 times.
+  * On the device, enable Developer options by opening the Settings app, selecting **Software options**, and tapping the Build number 7 times.
   * In the Settings app under **Developer options**, turn on **USB debugging**.
   * Connect a USB cable from your computer to your device.
 Click OK when asked if you want to allow USB debugging.
   * Now you need to set up your computer: